shin-dongjin/Electric-Car-Charging-Station-Finder/README.md

 ## Team of 4 project
 ### My role
-* Developed an Android application that can search for electric car charging stations within a given area
+* Search for electric car charging stations within a given area
 * Retrieved data from openchargemap.org server using AsyncTask and stored the data using SQLite
 * Loaded directions of user input latitude and longitude with Google map API